 At nighttime the curanderos (shamans), facilitators and guests will meet at the maloka (temple).
 Before the ceremony starts, the curanderos will perform an opening prayer, cleanse and energetically protect the space inside and out, before serving everyone their medicine.

 Then the lights go out and we sit in silence for some time as the medicine begins to work.
 As the curandero starts singing the Icaros (medicine songs) you will likely feel the energy of the medicine responding.

 During the ceremony, the other facilitators will play beautiful, more traditional songs as well.
-When the ceremony is complete, usually after five or six hours, candles will be lit and with prayers and words of gratitude the ceremony is officially closed.
+When the ceremony is complete, usually after four or five hours, candles will be lit and with prayers and words of gratitude the ceremony is officially closed.
 All participants can enjoy fruit and share their experiences together.
-Afterwards, participants can choose to stay in the maloca to rest or return to their rooms for sleep.
+Afterwards, participants can choose to stay in the maloka to rest or return to their rooms for sleep.

 Which plants will the Ayahuasca brew contain?